-The WILD program consists of an intensive 15 month program in which 15 former Brigade Cadets ages 16-23 attend 5, weekend sessions designed to expose them to various areas of wildlife and natural resource issues, decision-making, and processes.
-WILD participants are exposed to real-world natural resource issues and asked to use their leadership and decision-making skills to develop solutions and articulate their position to individuals with the power to make changes.
+The W.I.L.D. program consists of an intensive 18 month program in which former Texas Brigades Cadets and Adult Leaders ages 18-23 attend four to five (4-5), weekend sessions designed to expose them to various areas of wildlife and natural resource issues, decision-making, and processes.
+W.I.L.D. participants are exposed to real-world natural resource issues and asked to use their leadership and decision-making skills to develop solutions and articulate their position to individuals with the power to make changes.

-Participants in the WILD program are the ‘cream of the crop’ of today’s youth natural resource ambassadors.
-As the WILD program evolves, we envision a prestigious group that will serve as a Youth Natural Resource Advisory Group, having annual meetings with entities such as the Texas Parks & Wildlife Commission, the Senate Natural Resource Committee, the House Culture, Recreation, and Tourism Committee, and even the Governor of Texas.
+Participants in the W.I.L.D. program are the ‘cream of the crop’ of today’s young natural resource ambassadors.
+As the W.I.L.D. program evolves, we envision a prestigious group that will serve as a Youth Natural Resource Advisory Group, having annual meetings with entities such as the Texas Parks & Wildlife Commission, the Senate Natural Resource Committee, the House Culture, Recreation, and Tourism Committee, and even the Governor of Texas.

 Methodology and Major Actions: